mth229/JuliaBlackBoard.jl/README.md

 Write BlackBoard questions for question pools or tests within Julia.

-A simple numeric answer question

 The basic workflow is a Julia script is used to generate questions in a tab-separated-values file to upload into BlackBoard.
+Both tests and pools (for randomizing test questions) provide "upload questions" for this format.

-* Supports the question types of [BlackBoard](https://help.blackboard.com/Learn/Instructor/Tests_Pools_Surveys/Reuse_Questions/Upload_Questions)
+* Supports the question types of [BlackBoard](https://help.blackboard.com/Learn/Instructor/Tests_Pools_Surveys/Reuse_Questions/Upload_Questions) (except `QUIZ_BOWL`)

 * Can use markdown or LaTeX to author the questions.
-Markdown with LaTeX markup can be rendered (somewwhat) as HTML by [tth](https://sourceforge.net/projects/tth).
-Questions specified in LaTeX can be presented as png files created from the pdf output of running LaTeX (first page only).
+Markdown with LaTeX markup can be rendered (somewhat) as HTML by [tth](https://sourceforge.net/projects/tth).
+Questions specified in LaTeX can also be presented as png files created from the pdf output of running LaTeX (first page only).
 Mixing and matching allows one to show latex formulas as images and markup in HTML (voila, back to the y2k-era math-on-the-web display).